JeffreyWay/Laravel-4-Generators/readme.md

 > [Want a 5-minute video overview?](https://dl.dropboxusercontent.com/u/774859/Work/Laravel-4-Generators/Get-Started-With-Laravel-Custom-Generators.mp4)

+## Laravel 4.2 and Below

 Begin by installing this package through Composer.
 Edit your project's `composer.json` file to require `way/generators`.

 	"require-dev": {
+		"way/generators": "~2.0"
+	}

+Next, update Composer from the Terminal:

+    composer update --dev

+Once this operation completes, the final step is to add the service provider.
+Open `app/config/app.php`, and add a new item to the providers array.

+    'Way\Generators\GeneratorsServiceProvider'

+That's it!
+You're all set to go.
+Run the `artisan` command from the Terminal to see the new `generate` commands.

+    php artisan

+## Laravel 4.3 and Above

+Begin by installing this package through Composer.
+Edit your project's `composer.json` file to require `way/generators`.

+	"require-dev": {
 		"way/generators": "~3.0"
 	}

-> Version 3 of these generators works with Laravel 4.3.
-Because the folder structure is different, if you are still on 4.2 or below, instead, pull in `~2.0`.
+> Version 3 of these generators works with Laravel 4.3 and higher, due to the new default folder structure in Laravel.

 Next, update Composer from the Terminal: